 The global COVID-19 pandemic has severely disrupted the academic year for Houston-area students.
-As of this writing, most Houston private and public schools are physically closing their doors until at least Monday, March 30th (now April 13 for HISD).
+As of this writing, private and public schools are ordered closed through the end of the 2019-2020 academic year.

-- Advanced Placement (AP) testing be will administered remotely via a 45-minute free response test.
+- Advanced Placement (AP) testing be will administered remotely via a 45-minute free response test beginning May 11.

 - International Baccalaureate (IB) testing is canceled for this year.